auth0-samples/auth0-jquery-samples/02-Custom-Login/README.md

 You can read a quickstart guide for this sample [here](https://auth0.com/docs/quickstart/spa/jquery/02-custom-login).

+## Before running the example

+Make sure that you have both the `Client ID` and `Client Secret`in the `auth0-variables.js` file.
+You can find that information in the settings section of your Auth0 Client.
+Also, make sure to add the callback URL (`http://localhost:3000/` if you are testing locally) in the **Allowed Callback URLs** section, as explained [here](https://auth0.com/docs/quickstart/spa/jquery/01-login#before-starting)

 ## Running the example

 In order to run the example you need to just start a server.
 What we suggest is doing the following: